VictoriaMetrics/VictoriaMetrics/docs/README.md

      Supports an array of values separated by comma or specified via multiple flags.
   -relabelConfig string
      Optional path to a file with relabeling rules, which are applied to all the ingested metrics.
 The path can point either to local file or to http url.
 See https://docs.victoriametrics.com/#relabeling for details.
 The config is reloaded on SIGHUP signal
+ -reloadAuthKey value
+     Auth key for /-/reload http endpoint.
+It must be passed as authKey=...
+     Flag value can be read from the given file when using -reloadAuthKey=file:///abs/path/to/file or -reloadAuthKey=file://./relative/path/to/file .
+Flag value can be read from the given http/https url when using -reloadAuthKey=http://host/path or -reloadAuthKey=https://host/path
   -retentionFilter array
      Retention filter in the format 'filter:retention'.
 For example, '{env="dev"}:3d' configures the retention for time series with env="dev" label to 3 days.
 See https://docs.victoriametrics.com/#retention-filters for details.
 This flag is available only in VictoriaMetrics enterprise.
 See https://docs.victoriametrics.com/enterprise.html
      Supports an array of values separated by comma or specified via multiple flags.